jaywonchung/reason/README.md

 - `open` opens the paper with Zathura.
 - `read` opens the paper with Zathura and also your editor (defaulting to `vim` but abiding by `$EDITOR`), in which you can edit your notes.
 - `top` prints out a summary of your knowledge base.
+- `sync` stores the paper metadata state to disk.
 - `exit` or Ctrl-d quits `reason`.

 `ls` in action: